ARCHITECTURE

 Click the image for an enlargement.

+Lansdown, Lillian B. How to prepare and serve a meal.
 Interior decoration.
-New York: Social Culture Publications, © 1922.
+New York: Social Mentor Publications, © 1922.
 8vo.
 64 pp.

 First edition: Formal serving arrangements and menu suggestions for households that make regular use of waitstaff and butler's pantries, serve squab breasts at luncheon, and accept that offering fruit at breakfast requires finger bowls on the table — while still needing a reminder that to include a salad at a formal afternoon tea is “to commit a social solecism” (p.
 32).
-One chapter is titled “Outside the Eighteenth Amendment,” and describes the appropriate serving methods for various wines and liqueurs; menus are offered for Christmas, Thanksgiving, and Lent; the last six chapters are dedicated to
+One chapter is titled “Outside the Eighteenth Amendment,” and describes

 This is the original edition and